 - If you are furnishing a dining room how often do you use it?
 How will you use your dining room?
 Is it just for dining or will it be a multi-purpose room?
 Will small children be using it?

 Your Dining Room Size

-How big is your dining room?
-Do you have a large space at your disposal?
-A cavernous room with a small table will look cold and empty, while a too small space with a large table and chairs will seem unpleasantly crowded.
+A cavernous room with a small table will look cold and empty, while a too-small space with a large table and chairs will seem unpleasantly crowded.
 Always measure your room before buying furniture, and remember to leave enough room around your furniture to move around easily.

 If it is a fairly large room, you may want to consider including other pieces of furniture such as screens, sideboards or china cabinets.
 If you want to downplay the size you may also want to use heavy drapes or large rugs.
 Wider, bigger or upholstered chairs or chairs with arms may be used.

 How Do You Use Your Dining Room

 Before you begin furnishing your dining room, determine how you would normally use it.
 Will it be used every day, or only once in a while to entertain?

 - A seldom-used room can be furnished with high maintenance finishes and fabrics while a dining room that is used every day should be more functional.
 Look for sturdy and easy to clean furniture surfaces if young children will be eating there.

 - If you use your dining room to work, read or converse, consider comfortable chairs.